 Sunday, April 28, 2019

 Come experience God's mercy on Divine Mercy Sunday!
-Join us at 3:00 PM for a Holy Hour that will include Eucharistic Adoration, meditations, recitation of the Chaplet of the Divine Mercy, and prayer for the pope's intentions and for world peace.
+Join us at 3:00 PM for a Holy Hour that will include Eucharistic Adoration, meditations, recitation of the Chaplet of the Divine Mercy, and prayer.
 The Sacrament of Reconciliation will also be offered throughout the hour.

 Background on the Divine Mercy Devotion